 It is the policy of Saint Louis University School of Medicine to insure balance, independence, objectivity and scientific rigor in its continuing medical education program.
 Faculty and planning committee members participating in these activities are required to disclose to the audiences prior to the activity the following:

 - The existence of any significant financial or other relationship with the manufacturer of any commercial product or provider of any commercial service discussed.

 - Their intention to discuss a product that is not labeled for the use under discussion.

 - Their intention to discuss preliminary research data.

 Saint Louis University School of Medicine will review this activity’s disclosures and resolve all identified conflicts of interest, if applicable.

-Saint Louis University School of Medicine designates these activities for a maximum of 1.0 AMA PRA Category 1 Credit TM.
+Saint Louis University School of Medicine designates these enduring material activities for a maximum of 1.0 AMA PRA Category 1 Credit TM.

 Saint Louis University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 For questions, please contact Jessica Hedges in Physician Services at 314-268-2700 ext.
 2200 or firstname.lastname@example.org.